 Gravitational lens

-To use this method, a source star is used to provide a backlight, while the exoplanet’s star serves as a lens to bend the light and produce two images from source star.
+To use this method, a source star is used to provide a backlight, while the exoplanet’s star serves as a lens to bend the light and produce two images from the source star.

 Star’s brightness variation